Patrick Whelan: Early life

 Patrick Whelan was born on 4 September 1893 to John Whelan, a fisherman, and his wife Mary Jane Mullen, at 69 Thorncastle Street, Ringsend, Dublin.
 At the time, around the late 1800s, there was an increased interest in the Irish cultural identity, which led to the Gaelic revival movement.
 Whelan was an active member of the Ringsend Gaelic League, and a renowned hurler who played for Fontenoy's Club in Irishtown.
 Like many in Ringsend he worked on the ships, where he was employed as a ship's carpenter.
 Whelan also became a member of the Irish Volunteers and fought and died for Ireland during the Easter Rising of 1916.

-Ahead of the Rising, which began at noon on Easter Monday 24 April, Whelan was dispatched to Tralee in Co.
-Kerry, only to return with the disheartening news of the capture of Roger Casement and "the bitter denunciation of the Germans" by Robert Monteith.
+Ahead of the Rising, which began at noon on Easter Monday 24 April, Whelan was dispatched to Tralee in County Kerry, only to return with the disheartening news of the capture of Roger Casement and "the bitter denunciation of the Germans" by Robert Monteith.